 - January 5: Deadline for families to submit financial aid applications

-- Mid-February: New families are notified regarding financial aid awards
+- Mid-February: Families are notified regarding financial aid awards

 *Please note, applications received after the deadline will be processed on a rolling basis.